tedmcn/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+A common feature in interpreted lanuages that is rare in compiled languages is the support for dynamic variable typing.

 2) Name two advantages of static typing over dynamic typing.

+Using static typing helps ensure there are no bugs in the program regarding typing because a staticly typed language will find the errors at compile time rather than runtime.
+This means you don't need to enumerate the possible patterns the code can follow to find the errors.

+This also helps save space because you don't need to save the variable names during runtime, the compiler abstracts them away when compiling.

 3) Give an example of a static semantic error.

+You would get a static semantic error if you try to pass a int to a function that takes in a char*.

 4) What are two reasons you might want to turn off code optimization?

+You might want to turn it off because it will make your compiliation take a longer amount of time which is inifficient if you just want to test your code while you are writing it.
+It also has the potential to change your bugs making them harder to troubleshoot (if they exist).

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+The result will look different because the flag outputs the code into assembly.
+Assembly code is machine specific so when C compiles into assembly it is creating code specific to the hardware specs of the machine compiling it.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+The Linking stage of the compilation process is responsible for the names and values of both functions and variables and therefor throws similar errors.

 7) What is a segmentation fault?

+This is an error you get when you attempt to read or write at an incorrect location in memory.

 ## Chapter 2